Wuemeli/heckerbot/README.md

 ## ⭐ Starhistory
 [![Star History Chart](https://api.star-history.com/svg?repos=Wuemeli/Heckerbot&type=Date)](https://star-history.com/#Wuemeli/Heckerbot&Date)

+## 📝 Credits
+Thanks to TFAGaming for providing the Bot Template.
+We modified it that it fits our case.

 ## 📫 Contact
 If you want to contact me you can reach me at Discord: wuemeli